Viable count: Method

 A dilution of the cells to be counted is prepared and mixed with Trypan blue, this is normally the stain of choice because it is taken up by dead cells and actively excluded from live cells.
-Once the cells have been stained they are counted using a Hemocytometer, then a calculation is carried out to determine the original concentration of live cells.
+Once the cells have been stained, they are counted using a hemocytometer, then a calculation is carried out to the original concentration of live cells.

 Use in Cell Culture

 Determining the viable cell count is important for calculating dilutions required for the passaging of cells, as well as determining the size and number of flasks needed during growth time.
 It is also vital when seeding plates for assays, such as the plaque assay, because the plates need a known number of live replicating cells for the virus to attach to and replicate in, in order to get an accurate result.